 Accessibility for those who cannot drive

 There are many people in Australia who have restricted mobility as a result of age or disability.
-With fully automated cars, there will be no need for drivers’ licenses or tests meaning that people who have been considered a driving risk in the past will have access to driving technology without putting themselves or others in danger.
+With fully automated cars, there will be no need for drivers’ licences or tests, meaning that all Australians will have access to driving technology without putting themselves or others in danger.

 Quicker commute times

 With autonomous cars able to sense and communicate with other cars around them, bumper to bumper traffic jams should be a thing of the past.
 Automatic braking functions will not only prevent nose-to-tail crashes but will also allow driverless cars to travel at consistent distances from one another.

 Speed limits could also be increased, as the likelihood of crashes will be greatly reduced.